AidenDurrant/abdn-hpc/maxwell/readme.md

 ### 3. Data Storage

 Once you are logged into Maxwell you will find yourself in the home directory.
-The storage on both Maxwell and Macleod is split into two partitions `home/` and `sharedscratch/` to keep things simple I recommend saving all your files to your personal `sharedscratch/` parition, this is due to the `sharedscratch` having a larger storage limit than the `home` partition.
+The storage on both Maxwell and Maxwell is split into two partitions `home/` and `sharedscratch/` to keep things simple I recommend saving all your files to your personal `sharedscratch/` parition, this is due to the `sharedscratch` having a larger storage limit than the `home` partition.
 Simply change to the `sharedscratch/` directory from the home directory using `cd sharedscratch`.
 The full `sharedscratch` path is defined as: `/home/<username>/sharedscratch/`

 ### 4. Initial setup, conda environment

-Now you have connected to Macleod you must access your required packages, if your packages are not present in the software list (https://www.abdn.ac.uk/it/documents-uni-only/Maxwell-Galaxy-Software.pdf ), then the easiest way to download them is to create an anaconda environment.
+Now you have connected to Maxwell you must access your required packages, if your packages are not present in the software list (https://www.abdn.ac.uk/it/documents-uni-only/Maxwell-Galaxy-Software.pdf ), then the easiest way to download them is to create an anaconda environment.

 First load anaconda via:
 `module load anaconda3`